exercism/problem-specifications/exercises/knapsack/description.md

 Given a knapsack with a specific carrying capacity (W), help Bob determine the maximum value he can get from the items in the house.
-Note that Bob can only take only one of each item.
+Note that Bob can only take one of each item.

 All values given will be strictly positive.
 Items will be represented as a list of pairs, `wi` and `vi`, where the first element `wi` is the weight of